Is it better to buy a new or old investment property?

-It’s the old versus new debate.
-Are you better off investing your hard-earned cash into an old property that offers value-adding and equity building potential, or a brand new property that guarantees higher tax and incentives and better quality tenants?
+Are you better off investing your hard-earned cash into an old property that offers value-adding and equity building potential, or a brand new property that guarantees higher tax and incentives and lower maintenance costs?

-While the value of a property is influenced by several factors-- including location, size, aspect and amenities --the decision to buy a new or established dwelling is just one of many issues to consider when buying an investment property.
+While the value of a property is influenced by several factors, the decision to buy a new or established dwelling is just one of many issues to consider when buying an investment property.

 Buying a new property